11 Most Endangered Historic Places

 Union Terminal, an iconic symbol of Cincinnati and one of the most significant Art Deco structures in the country, opened in 1933 with a capacity of 216 trains a day.
 The second largest half-dome in the world, the 180-foot-wide and 106-foot-tall rotunda features glass mosaic murals by Winold Reiss depicting the history of Cincinnati and the United States.
 As the Cincinnati Museum Center, the largest cultural institution in the city, Union Terminal houses the Cincinnati History Museum, Cincinnati History Library and Archives, Duke Energy Children’s Museum, Museum of Natural History and Science, and the Robert D. Lindner Family OMNIMAX Theater.

-- Continue to support the Cultural Facilities Task Force's efforts to outline a restoration plan for Music Hall
+- Once funding for Union Terminal is secure, continue to support the Cultural Facilities Task Force's efforts to outline a restoration plan for Music Hall as well.

-Union Terminal’s future has been secured thanks to passage of the Issue 8 ballot initiative, but we continue to support strategies to rehabilitate Music Hall.
+Union Terminal’s future has been secured thanks to passage of the Issue 8 ballot initiative.
+Music Hall is also moving forward with a full rehabilitation.

 Explore More Places